Non-Cartesian Guarded Recursion with Daggers: Introduction

-The goal of this paper is to show that guarded recursion has a use beyond the formalisation of streams in classical programming languages.
-This is done through the prism of dagger categories.
+The goal of this paper is to show that guarded recursion has a use beyond the formalisation of streams in classical programming languages, in particular for reversibility, through dagger categories.
 The study of the dagger structure is central in forming a link between the semantics of reversible programming languages and the semantics of guarded recursion in the topos of trees.
-Starting from an arbitrary category, we show that we can construct a guarded model out of this category, enriched in the topos of threes, therefore allowing for a model of guarded fixed points.
+Starting from an arbitrary category, we show that we can construct a guarded model out of this category, enriched in the topos of trees, therefore allowing for a model of guarded fixed points.
 Aiming at reversible programming, we study the interaction between the \emph{dagger rig} structure and our guarded construction, in order to use the latter as interpretation for a reversible programming language with guarded recursion.